Council Elections - 24 October 2020

 At the start of May, the Minister for Local Government announced that Greater Dandenong would have its electoral structure changed back to single member wards for the 2020 local government elections.

-The Caretaker or Election Period commences on Wednesday 23 September 2020 and ends at 6pm on Saturday 24 October 2020 (Elections Day).
+The Caretaker or Election Period commenced at 12 noon on Tuesday 22 September 2020 and ends at 6pm on Saturday 24 October 2020 (Elections Day).

 ‘Caretaker’ provisions are intended to assure the community that councils and councillors will avoid certain actions and decisions which could be seen to be influencing voters or which will have a significant impact on the incoming Council.
 Specific provisions apply to all councils during the election period under the Local Government Act 2020.